bahern82/band-website/README.md

 ### Contact Us

 A form has been provided to allow viewers to contact the band in regards to booking parties and concerts.
 The form uses labels to aid visually impaired users.
-All form elements have been igven the required attribute which means the form can not be submitted in an incomplete state.
+All form elements have been given the required attribute which means the form can not be submitted in an incomplete state.

 ## Testing

+For testing purposes Cloud9's run mode was used to host the website

 An Agile approach has been taken to developing this web application.
 Each sprint has been geared towards developing and testing a new part of functionality or design.
 Whenever a new feature was added it was tested comprehensively in Google Chrome development tools.
 It was tested in terms of appearance and functionality on mobiles,tablets and laptop devices.
 As an extra precaution all links,functionality and layouts have been checked post development in Google Chrome.
 No issues in Google Chrome browser.

-All webpages have been validated using https://validator.w3.org
+All webpages have been HTML5 validated using https://validator.w3.org .
+The non Bootstrap CSS file was validated - warnings were shown for browser prefixes but this is perfectly normal and acceptable.

 ### Cross browser compatibility testing